cloudentity/ce-apigee-integration/openbanking/README.md

 ![Cloudentity-ApigeeX](./images/ce-apigeex-openbanking-overview.png)

- Cloudentity platform provides the capability for consumer consent management, registration and management of third parties, communication with registry etc while ApigeeX exposes the data APIs and enforces secure access of consumer data APIs as per regulations and compliance.
+ Cloudentity platform provides the capability for consumer consent management, registration and management of third parties, communication with registry etc., while ApigeeX exposes the data APIs and enforces secure access of consumer data APIs as per regulations and compliance.
 Cloudentity provides the open banking security profile implementation for data holder ecosystem and ApigeeX works in tandem with Cloudentity to ensure data is released only to authorized entities and enforce active consumer consent checks on requested data as per open banking regulations.

 ![Cloudentity-ApigeeX](./images/ce-apigeex-overview.jpeg)